hagarbi/AndroidStore/README.md

 We want you!

-Fork -> Clone -> implement -> Test -> Pull-Request.
+Fork -> Clone -> Implement -> Test -> Pull-Request.
 We have great respect for contribution.

 SOOMLA, Elsewhere ...
 ---